Biomedical Clinical Equipment Technician, Occupational Certificate

 - Teaches students skills necessary to repair and replace parts on medical equipment, test and calibrate equipment, perform and record preventative maintenance, procure and track inventory, and facilitate training sessions on the equipment.

 As with most technology, advances in medical equipment are constantly evolving.
-Because of this, you are required to complete continuing education activities in order to keep your skills and equipment knowledge up to date.
+Because of this, technicians are required to complete continuing education activities to keep their skills and equipment knowledge up to date.

 Plan of Study